 - The most popular banking classes are principles of banking, financial accounting, money and banking, and financial statement analysis.

-- The courses can be part of a certificate, an associate degree, ot a Master’s or Ph.D. program in finance, accounting, or related fields.
+- The courses can be part of a certificate, an associate degree, or a Master’s or Ph.D. program in finance, accounting, or related fields.

 List of Banking Classes

-A career in banking opens lots of opportunities to students, and professionals working in the banking sector can use their skills to analyze the stock market, create budgets, broker financial deals, analyze financial statements, and even advise investors on the best places to invest in.
+There is a wide variety of career opportunities available to students, and professionals working in the banking sector can use their skills to analyze the stock market, create budgets, broker financial deals, analyze financial statements, and even advise investors on the best places to invest in.

-Some of the most important banking classes that students should expect to learn include:
+Some of the most important banking class topics that students should expect to learn include:

 1. Principles of Banking